VladimirRepp/CS---TelegramChatBot/README.md

   * user sessions to separate the current state and the user's role are stored locally (can be moved to the database);
   * the MVC pattern for running chat commands;
   * user input interceptor.
+- - Sample_2: simple example of message processing, coding, and sending a response

 Contact with the developer
 =====